mattpovich/sedfitting-phrds/recipes/sedfitting_procedure_xpms.md

 **Authors: M. S. Povich & T. P. Robitaille**

 ## Description
 This recipe guides you through the steps of performing a basic SED fitting classification for the combined Spitzer, 2MASS, and UKIDSS counterpart SEDs to X-ray sources in a specified target field.
+You will need to assemble a sample of young stellar sources with distributions of distance and extinction that can be reasonably well constrained by independent metrics.
+My own preferred method is X-ray selection plus parallax-based cleaning of remaining field-star contaminants using Gaia DR2 (see Povich et al. 2019 for details), but other strategies are possible, for example selecting sources based on H-alpha emission lines or Lithium absorption lines.

+If you are interested in *identifying* a sample of YSOs based on IR-excess alone, please see the companion [`sedfitting-ysos` repo](https://github.com/mattpovich/sedfitting-ysos).

 The final science product is a directory called `results_xpms` containing IDL save files of the SED model parameters for each source in the target field.

 ## Version History